molarmanful/kirsch/README.md

 1. A monospace bitmap font with a 6x16 bounding box (5px avg width, 4px descent, 12px ascent, 5px x-height, 9px cap height).
-It draws from a variety of letterforms and motifs to create a distinct humanist feel.
+It draws from a variety of letterforms and motifs to create a distinct humanist feel at a compact size.

    Some glyphs come from [Cozette](https://github.com/slavfox/Cozette), often with modifications to adhere to kirsch's design.